 As COVID-19 should also make abundantly clear, the private sector, along with academia and all corners of civil society, must assist governments to head off major potential catastrophes like pandemics, nuclear conflict, and climate change.

-I invite you to read our upcoming inaugural report for some suggestions on where investors and the broader private sector can begin.
+I invite you to read our inaugural report (which can be found on the Research/Resources tab) for some suggestions on where investors and the broader private sector can begin.

 What Does "Cross Capital Initiative" Mean?